Skip to content

 Edible Qualities

-Honeycomb Tomato is an annual vegetable plant that is typically grown for its edible qualities.
+Honeycomb Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces small panicles of gold round tomatoes (which are technically 'berries') with orange overtones and gold flesh which are usually ready for picking from mid summer to early fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
 The tomatoes have a sweet taste and a juicy texture.

 The tomatoes are most often used in the following ways: